 A progressive dinner party moves from one home to another.
-One person will be the guide and responsible for keeping the dinner party timetable.
-Allow 30 minutes (or longer) for each stop, depending how many homes are participating and the style of food being served.
+One person is the guide and keeps the timetable.
+Allow 30 minutes (or longer) for each stop, depending on how many homes are participating and the style of food being served.
 The hosts of each home join in with the other guests as the party progresses from one house to the next.
 Make sure that each person understands their responsibility for their course in the dinner.

-Hosts will need to provide appropriate drinks.
-For example, each dinner party course following the cocktails portion will need a drink.
-The dessert party hosts may wish to serve flavored coffees as well as regular coffee.
-Be sure to provide both caffienated and decaffeinated.
-The breads, cheeses and spreads hosts will want to serve wines and offer another drink for those who don't drink wine.
+Hosts provide appropriate drinks.
+Each dinner party course following the cocktails portion require a drink.
+The dessert party hosts may serve flavored and regular coffees.
+Be sure to provide both caffeinated and decaffeinated.
+The breads, cheeses and spreads hosts should serve wines but offer non-alcoholic alternatives.